-Do you know what your credit rating is?
+Do you know what your credit rating (or credit score) currently is?

-We understand it can be quite confusing but it’s an important key to help you move forward in your financial journey, and that’s exactly what we want to help you achieve!
+We understand it can be quite confusing, but it’s an important key to help you move forward in your financial journey.

-Empowering you to understand and improve your credit rating is one of our passions so let’s get started!
+Empowering you to understand and improve your credit rating is one of our goals, so let’s get started.

-In Australia, your credit rating is determined by credit bureaus and there’s a number of them, including Equifax and Dunn & Bradstreet.
+In Australia, your credit rating can be determined by a number of credit bureaus, including Equifax and Illion.
 Each has their own way of calculating your credit rating (or score) and although they may differ, their principles are the same.
 Here’s a general guide.